-In the 2023 GRESB Real Estate Assessment, INV received a "3-Star" GRESB Rating, which is based on overall GRESB scores and its quintile position among participants.
-INV was also awarded a "Green Star" designation for the third consecutive year by achieving high performance in both the "Management Component" that evaluates policies and organizational structure for ESG promotion, and the "Performance Component" that assesses environmental performance and tenant engagement of properties owned.
+In the 2024 GRESB Real Estate Assessment, INV received a "3-Star" GRESB Rating for the second consecutive year, which is based on overall GRESB scores and its quintile position among participants.
+INV was also awarded a "Green Star" designation for the fourth consecutive year by achieving high performance in both the "Management Component" that evaluates policies and organizational structure for ESG promotion, and the "Performance Component" that assesses environmental performance and tenant engagement of properties owned.

-Further, INV was highly evaluated for its ESG information disclosure efforts and received an "A Level" the highest level for GRESB Public Disclosure for the third consecutive year, which assesses the breadth of ESG disclosure.
+Further, INV was highly evaluated for its ESG information disclosure efforts and received an "A Level" the highest level for GRESB Public Disclosure for the fourth consecutive year, which assesses the breadth of ESG disclosure.